 And that’s why it is still not sure if we have socialized total Federal healthcare in America.
 The American people haven’t spoken yet.
 And therefore the healthcare law is far from valid.

 Yes, let the people speak.
 I will be out there speaking loud and clear with them.

 What is amazing is that this confuses my European friends.
 It is obvious that in contrast to the European political ideology, the American ideology is the one that fosters and encourages political liberty; it is the system that imposes truly realistic checks on the expansion of government power.
 In fact, it is so obvious that one wonders what is it that makes Europeans unable to see it….

-Maybe, just maybe, it is you that do not see.
+Maybe, just maybe, it is you that does not see.

 The reasons for their blindness are religious.
 After the French Revolution, European nations have based their entire political and moral thinking on a rejection of the Triune God and His revelation in the Bible. … The individual lost any right to appeal to anyone higher than the State because there was none higher than the State, the State becoming god on earth.
 In such a religious system any thought of considering consent before compliance would be tantamount to sacrilege, a blasphemous act, an affront against the god.

 You, my friend, are a zealot.
 Yes, it is a spiritual matter, and yes, the truth is one.
 You are, however, blind to the truth.
 Jesus wept.

 There is no way to understand the history of Europe after the 18th century without understanding this major religious change in Europe’s political and moral philosophy.
 The rise of the nation-states, the two world wars, Marx, Hitler, the national liberation movements, the rise of Communism, the founding of the European Union, and the beginning of its demise in the last one year – none of those events in history make any sense unless we understand the paradigm shift caused by the abandonment of the Christian religion in Europe…